njh/EtherCard/README.md

 [![Travis Status][S]][T]

-**EtherCard** is a driver for the ENC28J60 chip, compatible with Arduino IDE.
+**EtherCard** is a driver for the Microchip ENC28J60 chip, compatible with Arduino IDE.
-Adapted and extended from code written by Guido Socher and Pascal Stang.
+It is adapted and extended from code written by Guido Socher and Pascal Stang.

+High-level routines are provided to allow a variety of purposes including simple data transfer through to HTTP handling.

 License: GPL2

-The documentation for this library is at http://jeelabs.net/pub/docs/ethercard/.

 ## Requirements